mlflow/mlflow/CONTRIBUTING.rst

     localhost be enabled, and can be run via ``pytest --requires-ssh``.
   - Tests marked with @pytest.mark.release.
 These tests can be run via ``pytest --release``.

+In addition, the tests in ``tests/examples`` are run as part of a nightly build on Travis and will not run on Travis jobs triggered by push requests.
+If your PR changes anything tested by the tests or the tests themselves, Travis will detect this and run the nightly tests automatically with the regular build.

 If opening a PR that changes or adds new APIs, please update or add Python documentation as described in `Writing Docs`_ and commit the docs to your PR branch.